 Revised and approved, December 7, 2009, revised August 2018

 The Kingston Public Library provides public meeting space for civic, cultural, educational, community and both profit and non-profit groups and individuals.
-Fees shall be charged for use of library meeting room.
+Fees shall be charged for use of library meeting space.
 As of August 2018, the Activities Room is the only meeting room available to the public.

-Meeting spaces are made available to the public on an equitable basis, regardless of the beliefs or affiliations of individuals and groups requesting their use.
+Meeting space is made available to the public on an equitable basis, regardless of the beliefs or affiliations of individuals and groups requesting their use.

 After the Library, preference in scheduling is given to Kingston-based organizations.
 In formulating this policy, the Library Trustees seek to accommodate a broad range of associations while upholding a standard of fairness.
 The Library reserves the right to review, accept or reject any or all applications for meeting room use.

 No group other than the Board of Library Trustees, the Kingston Public Library Foundation, the Friends of the Library, the Library Art Committee and the Library Building Committee will be granted permanent and ongoing meeting space.

-Use of the meeting room is primarily for library staff and library-sponsored programs that enrich and extend library service to the community.
+Use of the Activities Room is primarily for library staff and library-sponsored programs that enrich and extend library service to the community.
 Library-related and Kingston Town activities take precedence in scheduling and use of meeting space.
 The Library reserves the right to cancel any other previously scheduled use of meeting space when necessary.
 Twenty-four hour notice of cancellation is given by the library whenever possible.
 Regular library service takes precedence over all other activities and the use of meeting space may not interfere with the normal operation of the library.

 III.
 Scheduling and Reservations.